-Any league official/staff member, participant, or parent who has a reasonable suspicion of emotional abuse, bullying, harassment, hazing, or grooming behavior shall report within 24 hours such misconduct to the League MO or a board member.
-Depending on the severity and nature of the allegations, the League MO and/or MC shall determine whether to immediately report such allegation within 24 hours to the appropriate law enforcement authorities as required by state or federal law.
+Any staff member, participant, or parent who has a reasonable suspicion of emotional abuse, bullying, harassment, hazing, or grooming behavior should report within 24 hours such misconduct to the MO or a board member.
+Depending on the severity and nature of the allegations, the MO and/or MC should determine whether to immediately report such allegation within 24 hours to the appropriate law enforcement authorities as required by state or federal law.

-How to Report All Misconduct to the League
+How to Report All Misconduct to the Organization

-Reports of all misconduct made to League MO or to any board member may be made orally or in writing.
-The information required is the name of complainant(s) making the report, the type of misconduct alleged, the name(s) of the accused league officials or staff members who allegedly engaged in the misconduct, the approximate dates of misconduct, and any other relevant information.
+Reports of all misconduct made to MO or to any board member may be made orally or in writing.
+The information required is the name of complainant(s) making the report, the type of misconduct alleged, the name(s) of the accused staff members who allegedly engaged in the misconduct, the approximate dates of misconduct, and any other relevant information.